carstenmichel/gosci/README.md

 # gosci

-tool to lookup stuff in SCI
+Tool to lookup stuff in SCI
+It reads the security credentials from your environment and uses it to execute the http request.